FinnArundel/boscode-doc/pseudocode.md

 END
 ```

-1. Draw an algorithm flowchart
+1. Draw an algorithm flowchart representing this algorithm
 2. Complete a desk check
 3. What is the output after the fragment of code has been executed?
 4. The control structures which form the basic building blocks of all algorithms are: sequence, binary selection, multiway selection, pre-test repetition, post-test repetition, for...next loops and use of subroutines.
-What are the control structures in this algorithm?
+What are the control structures used in this algorithm?
 ___